 After covering the losses from being unable to operate, the next most important thing is to get your property fixed up so you can start up again.
 A good policy pays out without a lot of hassle after an event so that you can get back on your feet quickly.
 Storms are not common in Bloomfield Hills, but when they do strike they can cause a lot of damage.
-There was a total of 119 natural disasters across the U.S. in 2014.
+There was a total of 119 natural disasters across the U.S. in recent years.
 Of the damage that resulted, only 61 percent was covered by insurance.
 Property owners had to cover $9.7 billion in losses on their own as a result.

 That’s why the cheapest insurance for your property isn’t always the best choice for you.
 You need to ask whether you can afford to take on risk by yourself before you take on a policy that does not cover your premises completely in the case of a disaster that shuts you down.

 Generally known as “workman’s comp,” workers' compensation insurance covers employees when they are injured on the job, whether by a single incident or from repeated motion over a long time.
 It pays out for a period during which they cannot work.
 Michigan state law requires this for every employee.
 Nationally, the cost for workman’s comp came to $1.27 for every $100 in wages in recent years, an average of $612 per employee.

 The cost of this insurance is based on the kind of employees you have, taken from tables developed from claims taken out by employees in similar businesses.
 When you have a new business, your insurer will give you a nonnegotiable rate, but over time, the insurer will give you a lower rate based on fewer claims by your employees.
 Depending on your insurance company, there are many things that you can do to keep your rate low, including having ergonomic equipment available and special employee training on how to avoid injury on the job.

 The largest single insurance cost for most businesses is employee health insurance.
-A total of $1.1 billion was paid for employee health care coverage in Michigan in 2013.
+A total of $1.1 billion was paid for employee health care coverage in Michigan in recent years.
 The average single person health plan cost employers $5,321, and a family policy typically cost $15,242.
 There are many kinds of insurance you may want to offer your employees, including the following:

 Offering insurance plans to your employees may not cost you much but can improve employee morale and loyalty.
 Rates and benefits for employee plans vary widely from one provider to another, so it’s important to shop around for the coverage that meets both their needs and your business’s budget.

-For all of your Bloomfield Hills business insurance needs, the most important thing you can do is to contact your Trusted Choice Independent Insurance Agent.
+For all of your Bloomfield Hills business insurance needs, the most important thing you can do is to contact your Independent Insurance Agent.
 After getting to know the many needs of your business, your agent can then help you navigate the complex array of coverage you need in order to be protected and can then obtain multiple quotes to find the best price for you to compare your options.